obsproject/obs-websocket/docs/partials/introduction.md

     OutputRunning = 500,
     // An output is not running and should be OutputNotRunning = 501,
-    // Stream is running and cannot be
-    StreamRunning = 502,
-    // Stream is not running and should be StreamNotRunning = 503,
-    // Record is running and cannot be
-    RecordRunning = 504,
-    // Record is not running and should be RecordNotRunning = 505,
-    // Record is paused and cannot be
-    RecordPaused = 506,
-    // Replay buffer is running and cannot be ReplayBufferRunning = 507,
-    // Replay buffer is not running and should be ReplayBufferNotRunning = 508,
-    // Replay buffer is disabled and cannot be ReplayBufferDisabled = 509,
-    // Studio mode is active and cannot be StudioModeActive = 510,
-    // Studio mode is not active and should be StudioModeNotActive = 511,
-    // Virtualcam is running and cannot be VirtualcamRunning = 512,
-    // Virtualcam is not running and should be VirtualcamNotRunning = 513,

-    // The specified source (obs_source_t) was of the invalid type (Eg. input instead of scene) InvalidSourceType = 600,
-    // The specified source (obs_source_t) was not found (generic for input, filter, transition, scene) SourceNotFound = 601,
-    // The specified source (obs_source_t) already exists.
-Applicable to inputs, filters, transitions, scenes SourceAlreadyExists = 602,
-    // The specified input (obs_source_t-OBS_SOURCE_TYPE_FILTER) was not found InputNotFound = 603,
-    // The specified input (obs_source_t-OBS_SOURCE_TYPE_INPUT) had the wrong kind InvalidInputKind = 604,
-    // The specified filter (obs_source_t-OBS_SOURCE_TYPE_FILTER) was not found FilterNotFound = 605,
-    // The specified transition (obs_source_t-OBS_SOURCE_TYPE_TRANSITION) was not found TransitionNotFound = 606,
-    // The specified transition (obs_source_t-OBS_SOURCE_TYPE_TRANSITION) does not support setting its position (transition is of fixed type)
-    TransitionDurationFixed = 607,
-    // The specified scene (obs_source_t-OBS_SOURCE_TYPE_SCENE), (obs_scene_t) was not found
-    SceneNotFound = 608,
-    // The specified scene item (obs_sceneitem_t) was not found SceneItemNotFound = 609,
-    // The specified scene collection was not found SceneCollectionNotFound = 610,
-    // The specified profile was not found ProfileNotFound = 611,
-    // The specified output (obs_output_t) was not found OutputNotFound = 612,
-    // The specified encoder (obs_encoder_t) was not found EncoderNotFound = 613,
-    // The specified service (obs_service_t) was not found ServiceNotFound = 614,
-    // The specified hotkey was not found HotkeyNotFound = 615,
-    // The specified directory was not found DirectoryNotFound = 616,
-    // The specified config item (config_t) was not found.
-Could be section or parameter name ConfigParameterNotFound = 617,
-    // The specified property (obs_properties_t) was not found PropertyNotFound = 618,
-    // The specififed key (OBS_KEY_*) was not found KeyNotFound = 619,
-    // The specified data realm (OBS_WEBSOCKET_DATA_REALM_*) was not found DataRealmNotFound = 620,
-    // The scene collection already exists
-    SceneCollectionAlreadyExists = 621,
-    // There are not enough scene collections to perform the action NotEnoughSceneCollections = 622,
-    // The profile already exists
-    ProfileAlreadyExists = 623,
-    // There are not enough profiles to perform the action NotEnoughProfiles = 624,
-    // There are not enough scenes to perform the action NotEnoughScenes = 625,

-    // Processing the request failed unexpectedly
-    RequestProcessingFailed = 700,
-    // Starting the Output failed
-    OutputStartFailed = 701,
-    // Duplicating the scene item failed
-    SceneItemDuplicationFailed = 702,
-    // Rendering the screenshot failed
-    ScreenshotRenderFailed = 703,
-    // Encoding the screenshot failed
-    ScreenshotEncodeFailed = 704,
-    // Saving the screenshot failed
-    ScreenshotSaveFailed = 705,
-    // Creating the directory failed
-    DirectoryCreationFailed = 706,
-    // The combination of request parameters cannot be used to perform an action CannotAct = 707,
-    // Creation of a new stream service failed StreamServiceCreationFailed = 708,
+    // An output is paused and should not be OutputPaused = 502,
+    // An output is disabled and should not be OutputDisabled = 503,
+    // Studio mode is active and cannot be StudioModeActive = 504,
+    // Studio mode is not active and should be StudioModeNotActive = 505,

+    // The resource was not found
+    ResourceNotFound = 600,
+    // The resource already exists
+    ResourceAlreadyExists = 601,
+    // The type of resource found is invalid InvalidResourceType = 602,
+    // There are not enough instances of the resource in order to perform the request NotEnoughResources = 603,
+    // The state of the resource is invalid.
+For example, if the resource is blocked from being accessed InvalidResourceState = 604,
+    // The specified input (obs_source_t-OBS_SOURCE_TYPE_INPUT) had the wrong kind InvalidInputKind = 605,

+    // Creating the resource failed
+    ResourceCreationFailed = 700,
+    // Performing an action on the resource failed ResourceActionFailed = 701,
+    // Processing the request failed unexpectedly (comment required) RequestProcessingFailed = 702,
+    // The combination of request parameters cannot be used to perform an action CannotAct = 703,
 };
 ```